 A throttle position sensor (TPS) does exactly what it sounds like; it monitors the position of the accelerator pedal.
 This information is used to determine how far open the throttle is (i.e., how much air flows in).

-If the TPS fails, too much air may enter the engine (or too little), possibly causing RPMs to fluctuate while accelerating, as well as engine stalls, a check engine light, and bad fuel economy.
+If the TPS fails, too much air may enter the engine (or too little), possibly causing RPMs to fluctuate while accelerating, as well as engine stalls, a check engine light, and terrible fuel economy.

 3. Clogged Engine Air Filter